Singaporean Australians: 21st century

-From 2005 to 2010, the population of the community had increased from 43,070 to 53,550 and it was during this period that the Singapore government had set up an Overseas Singaporean unit to engage overseas communities of Singaporeans as the number of Singaporeans living aboard increased.
+From 2005 to 2010, the population of the community had greatly increased from 43,070 to 53,550 and it was during this period that the Singapore government had set up an Overseas Singaporean unit to engage overseas communities of Singaporeans as the number of Singaporeans living aboard increased.
 Singaporean associations and clubs were also allowed to apply for funding through the unit to organise events during important festivals such as Chinese New Year, Hari Raya Puasa, Deepavali, Vesak Day, Christmas, Good Friday and New Year's Day which are celebrated by the different major racial and religious groups back in Singapore.

 Factors for Singaporeans in Australia remained the same, with a majority of them there for education.
-In recent years, however, more Singaporean students would often return to Singapore after completing their studies as the Australian government introduced stricter policies on immigration, as well as Singapore being an attractive place itself to live and work, with many Singaporean students not seeing the need to remain in Australia after the completion of their studies.
+Since 2022, the number of Singaporeans that have moved to Australia has increased, with the rise partially attributed to COVID-19 restrictions that may have slowed applications prior.

 Demographics

 In 1996, most of the Singaporean communities were concentrated in Western Australia, New South Wales, Sydney and Victoria.
 The state of Victoria had a sizeable community of Singaporeans or Singapore-born Australians, with 6,557 individuals that were of Singaporean origin.
 In 2001, that number increased to 7,661, with most of them residing in Melbourne.

 The community had Singaporeans of mixed ethnicities, with most of them being Chinese Singaporeans, followed by Malay Singaporeans and Indian Singaporeans, which echoed the diverse ethnic make-up of Singapore's population.
 A variety of languages was spoken at home by the community, with 40% speaking Mandarin and other Chinese dialects like Hokkien, 6% speaking Malay and 2% speaking Tamil and the rest speaking English.

 By 2016, according to the Australian Census, Victoria was home to the highest number of Singaporean Australians, 16,063 people, out of the total of 54,939 in the community.
 Western Australia was 2nd, being home to 14,987 individuals, followed by New South Wales and Queensland.
 47.7% were of Chinese Singaporean ancestry, 8.8% were of Indian Singaporean ancestry and 6.6% were of Malay Singaporean ancestry.
 English was the home language of 49% in the community, followed by Mandarin at 28.8% and 6% spoke Malay.